U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Information Gathering/02 - Active Fingerprinting/Enumeration/Network Protocols/SMB & NETBIOS/NETBIOS/Manual.md

 `$ rpcclient -U "" -N <IP>`

-TODO: Re-arrange them in post exploitation section
+TODO: Re-arrange from this section to post exploitation under **Enumeration and Discovery**

 ### 2.2 - Basic Information